Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 /*
 Table of all file objects in the directory
 * 'id' is meaningless and only for record keeping purposes.
-* 'ref' is the name of the metadata file
+* 'block is the name of the block which stores the data
 * 'name' is the file name
 * 'size' is the file size in bytes
 * 'mtime' is the modification timestamp